TabClustPFN: A Prior-Fitted Network for Tabular Data Clustering

 \subsection{Generalization on synthetic datasets}

-We first evaluate TabClustPFN on $50$ synthetic datasets, comprising $25$ GMM-generated and $25$ ZEUS-generated datasets.
+We first evaluate TabClustPFN on $49$ synthetic datasets, comprising $25$ GMM-generated and $24$ ZEUS-generated datasets.
 All datasets are held out from pretraining.
 Detailed statistics are provided in Tab.~\ref{tab:synthetic_stats_gmm} and Tab.~\ref{tab:synthetic_stats_zeus} in App.~\ref{sec:dataset_stats}.
 Results are reported in Tab.~\ref{tab:autok_gen_rank_comparison}, which shows the ranks of $18$ methods that select $K$.
+Since the number of datasets is odd, the reported medians of rank-based metrics take integer values.
 Ranks for methods with known $K$ are provided in App.~\ref{app:synthetic_rank_true_k}.
 Across all metrics and methods, TabClustPFN significantly outperforms other methods, achieving the SOTA performance.